appventure-nush/HospitalApp/transcript.md

 - Ask: "Who will be the crisis manager?"
 - Say: "Shock patient as soon as defibrillator arrives"

 #### Turn FiO<sub>2</sub> to 100%, turn off volatile anaesthetics

 - Ventilate at 8–10 breaths/min.
-Do not overventilate.
+Do not overventilate.

 #### **Shock** at 150 Joules immediately.
 Resume CPR

 - Assess every 2 minutes.
 Aim for any pause to be < 5 seconds.
 - Instruct change of CPR compression provider as and when necessary.
 - Check EtCO<sub>2</sub>
   - If < 10mmHg, evaluate CPR technique
   - If sudden increase to > 40mmHg, may indicate ROSC

 #### **Shock** at 2 minutes.
 Resume CPR.

 #### **Shock** at 4 minutes.
 Give Adrenaline 1mg.
 Resume CPR.

-- Drugs are given immediately following shock.
+- Drugs are given immediately following shock.

 #### **Shock** at 6 minutes.
 Give Amiodarone 300mg.
 Resume CPR.

 #### Continue to shock every 2 minutes and treat reversible causes, consider reading aloud Hs and Ts

 #### For resistant VF/VT, give adrenaline 1mg every 2 minutes (alternate shocks) and further 150mg of amiodarone followed by infusion of 900mg over 24 hours

 #### Following ROSC, commence post resuscitation care.